DL-Community/DLCE-Translations/README.md

 ### Placeholders
 - Translations may contain placeholders that will later be replaced with actual content when game is running.
   > For instance: `\n` (Make new line), `\t` (tab), `#Level#` (Level Name), `{0}` (Other), etc.
 - These placeholders usually do not need to be translated.
-If you are not sure whether a translation is needed, you can refer to the translations in other languages.
+If you are not sure whether a translation is needed, you can refer to the translations in other languages (e.g. [English file](/DLLocalization_English.bytes), and [Chinese file](/DLLocalization_ChineseSimplified.bytes).